-The ambience here in serene.
+The ambiance here in serene.
 The sprawling gardens sitting on several acres are covered with beautiful flowers and trees.
-They are clean and well mowed, just a perfect site for a family.
+They are clean and well-mowed, just a perfect site for a family.

-Young people from the neighborhood sometimes come here to revise their books in the quite environment.
-Some of the trees in the gardens include Musizi, Mvule, Mahogany, Pine and Eucalyptus.
+Young people from the neighborhood sometimes come here to revise their books in a quite environment.
+Some of the trees in the gardens include Musizi, Mvule, Mahogany, Pine, and Eucalyptus.